Testing conditional independence under isotonicity: Power analysis

 and consequently, for any test $\phi$ that controls Type~I error at level $\alpha$,

-\end{corollary} To summarize, we have seen that under a mild assumption on the noise distribution $P_\zeta$, the oracle isotonic SNR gives a universal upper bound on the power of \emph{any} test of the isotonic null, $H_0^{\textnormal{ICI}}$---no valid test can achieve non-trivial power when $\ISNR_n$ is negligible.
+\end{theorem} To summarize, we have shown that under a mild assumption on the noise distribution $P_\zeta$, the oracle isotonic SNR gives a universal upper bound on the power of \emph{any} test of the isotonic null, $H_0^{\textnormal{ICI}}$---no valid test can achieve non-trivial power when $\ISNR_n$ is negligible.